Presbyterian Leaders and Scholars Program of Leadership and the ministries of Sharp Chapel

 Traditionally and historically, one of the hallmarks of a Presbyterian-related institution has been a weekly chapel for students, staff and adults.
-In the spring of 2002, a voluntary weekly chapel service was reintroduced to campus.
-Meeting on Wednesdays at noon during the spring and fall semesters, WOW (Worship on Wednesday) – a Christian-particular Praise and Worship service has become an integral part of the life of many on TU’s campus.
-From its fledgling beginnings of 6 – 10 participants, WOW now attracts between 120 to 130 students, staff and faculty every week.
+In spring 2002, a voluntary weekly chapel service was reintroduced to campus.
+Meeting on Wednesdays at noon during the spring and fall semesters, WOW (Worship on Wednesday) – a Christian-particular praise and worship service, has become an integral part of the life of many on TU’s campus.
+From its fledgling beginnings of 6 to 10 participants, WOW now attracts between 120 to 130 students, faculty and staff every week.
 Following the 30-minute weekly service, a lunch is served for all participants and is provided by the Sharp Chapel Endowment.

 The ministries of Sharp Chapel also express this profound witness of the Reformed faith and the Presbyterian presence, particularly with the understanding of the Life of the Mind in the Service of God (John Leith).
-These ongoing ministries include Lunch with Calvin that meets every Monday at noon for lunch and a hearty discussion of the Reformed theology expressed in the writings of John Calvin.
-Since the fall of 2006, students have read from Calvin’s Pastoral Writings, and topically in his Instructions in Faith, and the Institutes of Christian Religion (1536, 1541, 1559 editions).
-And, at Apologetics for Lunch which meets every Thursday at noon for lunch, participants engage the readings of Christian apologetic writers.
-Since beginning in 2008, students, staff and faculty have read writings by Tim Keller, C.S.
+These ongoing ministries include Lunch with Calvin, which meets every Monday at noon for lunch and a hearty discussion of the Reformed theology expressed in the writings of John Calvin.
+Since fall 2006, students have read from Calvin’s Pastoral Writings and topically in his Instructions in Faith and the Institutes of Christian Religion (1536, 1541, 1559 editions).
+At Apologetics for Lunch, which meets every Thursday at noon for lunch, participants engage the readings of Christian apologetic writers.
+Since its beginning in 2008, students, faculty and staff have read writings by Tim Keller, C.S.
 Lewis, Alister McGrath, Peter Kreeft, John Stott, G.K.
-Chesterton, John Lennox, and Eric Metaxis, among others.
+Chesterton, John Lennox and Eric Metaxis, among others.

-Since the beginning of 2005, the Sharp Chapel Endowment has created and endowed numerous endowed scholarships with priority given to Presbyterian students — four Presidential Scholarships named after Robert C. Sharp and Josephine P. Sharp who had the vision to build and endow Sharp Chapel, four Trustee Scholarships, and five Provost Scholarships.
+Since the beginning of 2005, the Sharp Chapel Endowment has created and endowed numerous scholarships, with priority given to Presbyterian students — four Presidential Scholarships named after Robert C. Sharp and Josephine P. Sharp, who had the vision to build and endow Sharp Chapel, four Trustee Scholarships and five Provost Scholarships.

-From January 2005 and forward, Sharp Chapel has exploded with daily and evening activity.
-The Chapel currently welcomes between 500 to 600 students, staff and faculty, a week through its doors.
-It serves as a weekly meeting place for several of TU’s campus ministries and is the main entity through which our expansive variety of campus ministries related to The University of Tulsa.
-Also, bearing in mind the Biblical expression of hospitality, the chapel hosts numerous university and community-related meetings and gatherings.
+From January 2005 forward, Sharp Chapel has exploded with daily and evening activity.
+The chapel currently welcomes between 500 to 600 students, faculty and staff each week through its doors.
+It serves as a weekly meeting place for several of TU’s campus ministries and is the main entity through which our expansive variety of campus ministries related to TU.
+Also, bearing in mind the biblical expression of hospitality, the chapel hosts numerous university and community-related meetings and gatherings.
 Finally, as an additional expression of its Presbyterian-relatedness, Sharp Chapel hosts numerous weddings, memorial services, baptisms, initiation ceremonies and music programs annually in its sanctuary.